UDC-GAC/CLASP/README.md

 <!--[![DOI]()]()-->
 # Probing the Efficacy of Hardware-Aware Weight Pruning to Optimize the SpMM routine on Ampere GPUs

-PACT 2022 paper entitled "Probing the Efficacy of Hardware-Aware Weight Pruning to Optimize the SpMM routine on Ampere GPUs"
+This repo accompanies the paper [Probing the Efficacy of Hardware-Aware Weight Pruning to Optimize the SpMM routine on Ampere GPUs](https://gac.udc.es/~basilio/papers/Castro22-MLSparse.pdf), published at PACT'22.
+It includes the kernels associated with CLASP, which has been presented in that conference.
+CLASP is a column-vector pruning-aware implementation of the SpMM routine that supports the characteristics of the Ampere platform.
+It aims to take advantage of the knowledge pushed into the pruning technique to generate the sparse input matrices (e.g. column-vector), and boost the performance achieved on half precision.

 ## Build